Wolfgang Benz

-Wolfgang Benz (born 9 June 1941) is a German historian from Ellwangen.
-He was the director of the Center for Research on Antisemitism of the Technische Universität Berlin between 1990 and 2011.
+Wolfgang Benz (born 9 June 1941) is a German historian and antisemitism researcher.
+He was professor and the director of the Center for Research on Antisemitism of the Technische Universität Berlin from 1990 to 2011.
+He is considered to be one of the most renowned and well-known historians in modern Germany, and one of the foremost scholars on antisemitism studies.
+He has been referred to as the "doyen" of antisemitism research.

+Benz is member of the advisory board for the Memorial to the Murdered Jews of Europe and was involved in the memorial's design.
+He has written or published over 200 works.

 Personal life

+Wolfgang Benz grew up in Ellwangen, Southwest Germany.
+He was born as the youngest of four children of the doctor Ottmar Benz (1900–1976) and his wife Franziska, née Feigen (1896–1967), in Ellwangen an der Jagst and grew up in Aalen (Württemberg) on the eastern edge of the Swabian Jura.
 Benz studied history, political science and art history in Frankfurt am Main, Kiel and Munich.
 In 1968 he completed his doctoral thesis on under the supervision of Karl Bosl at the Ludwig-Maximilians-Universität München.
 From 1969 till 1990, Benz worked at the Institute for Contemporary History in Munich.

 In 1985 he was co-founder and editor of Dachauer Hefte and since 1992 he also edits the Jahrbuch für Antisemitismusforschung (Yearbook for Research on Antisemitism).
-He is also editor of the Zeitschrift für Geschichtswissenschaft.
-(Both published by Metropol Verlag.)
+He is also editor of the Zeitschrift für Geschichtswissenschaft (Journal of historical science).
+Both published by Metropol Verlag.
 In 1986 he lectured at the University of New South Wales in Sydney.

-In 1992, Benz was awarded the Geschwister-Scholl-Preis and the Das politische Buch prize of the Friedrich Ebert Foundation, a social democratic political foundation.
+In 1992, Benz was awarded the Geschwister-Scholl-Preis and the Das politische Buch prize of the Friedrich Ebert Foundation, the German social democratic political foundation.
 Benz received the emeritus status on 21 October 2010.
 Benz is a member of the advisory board of the Islamophobia Studies Yearbook, edited by Farid Hafez.

 Research and opinions

 Holocaust casualty numbers

-Benz is known for his research at the Technical University of Berlin, estimating that between 5.29–6.2 million Jews were killed by the German Nazi regime during the Holocaust.
+Benz is known for his research at Technische Universität Berlin, estimating that between 5.29–6.2 million Jews were killed by the German Nazi regime during the Holocaust.
 Benz has been carrying out work on data received after the opening of government archives in Eastern Europe in the 1990s resulting in the adjustment of the death tolls that had been published in the pioneering works by Raul Hilberg, Lucy Dawidowicz and Martin Gilbert.
 He concluded in 1999: